Brett Finch: Playing career

 Finch played three State of Origin games for New South Wales after crossing from Canberra.
 His most famous moment was when he was called into the New South Wales squad on the eve of Game 1 of the 2006 State of Origin series.
 He then turned out to be a hero by scoring a try, setting up two and by kicking the winning field goal to push New South Wales to a famous 17–16 victory at Telstra Stadium.
-However Finch had a disastrous Game II, and was dropped for the decider which New South Wales lost.
+However, Finch had a disastrous Game II, and was dropped for the decider which New South Wales lost.
 They also lost the 2006 series for the first time since 2001.

-The Sydney Roosters and Finch agreed on an early termination of his contract, allowing the Parramatta Eels to sign Finch on a two-year deal from the Roosters, commencing from the 2007 season.
+The Sydney Roosters and Finch agreed on an early termination of his contract, allowing the Parramatta Eels to sign Finch on a two-year deal from the Roosters, commencing from the 2007 NRL season.
 The Parramatta club then extended his contract to the end of the 2011 NRL season, reportedly to be worth $1 million for three years.

 On 8 April 2009, Parramatta CEO, Denis Fitzgerald, confirmed that Finch would be released from his contract with Parramatta.
 The contract was not due to expire until the end of the 2011 NRL season.
 Finch is quoted in media sources as stating that coach Daniel Anderson told him he "may not be the right person to take the club forward in the halfback position".

 On 14 April 2009, Finch signed a one-year contract with the Melbourne Storm, his fourth club in eleven NRL seasons.
 Melbourne coach Craig Bellamy commented: "He will add depth and experience to our squad and gives us further options in the halves."

 He got his revenge beating his old team, Parramatta, in the 2009 NRL Grand Final, setting up two tries.
 However, the NRL later discovered significant salary cap breaches and stripped the Melbourne club of this win.
 This made it third time unlucky for Finch, having lost two Grand Finals with the Roosters (2003 and 2004).
 Despite the club being stripped of the 2009 premiership, Finch maintained the belief years later that their grand final victory was legitimate and that he is a premiership winning player.

 In July 2010, Finch signed with then Super League champions, Wigan.
 The deal began with the 2011 season and continued through the 2012 season.
 Finch did not make his début for Wigan until 25 March 2011 in the home defeat by Warrington in round 7 of the super league, where Finch scored Wigan's only try.
 Finch missed the start of the season due to a thigh injury which saw him miss 6 games for the Wigan, including fiveSuper League games and the 2011 World Club Challenge defeat by St. George Illawarra.

-Finch played in the 2011 Challenge Cup Final 28-18 victory over Leeds at Wembley Stadium.
+Finch played in the 2011 Challenge Cup Final 28–18 victory over Leeds at Wembley Stadium.